-A low-carb diet can cause weight loss, decreased insulin levels, and regular periods.
+A low-carb diet is considered the best diet for PCOS weight loss, which can also lead to decreased insulin levels and regular periods.

 High Fiber Foods for PCOS

 Fibre can stabilize insulin levels and blood sugar.
-Women with PCOS should take 10 grams of fibre daily to reduce the risk of female infertility.
+Women with PCOS should take 10 grams of fiber daily to reduce the risk of female infertility.